pj4533/OpenPics/README.md

 ```

 This header file is in the .gitignore, so as to not add tokens to the GitHub repository.
 So either only use non-token providers (like Library of Congress), or create the above file in your local repository.
 If anyone has a better way of managing this, I am all ears!

+## Backend

+Favorites are stored using a flexible backend based on the OPBackend class.
+The current implementation uses [Kinvey](http://www.kinvey.com).
+Keeping in the spirit of this being an Open Source project, you can add your own backend using any system that conforms to the OPBackend base class.
+Similar to OPProvider and OPActivities, there is an OPBackendTokens.h file in the .gitignore, to hold private tokens for backend services.

 ## Sharing